Russian Geographical Society: Post-Soviet era

-The 2022 Russian invasion of Ukraine leaded to changes for the Society: the CEO of BP Bernard Looney resigned as a trustee of the Society and membership of Russia within International Geographical Union was suspended as of March 7th 2022 pending a formal decision on its membership at the next IGU General Assembly in July 2022.
-Nevertheless, in suspending Russia’s formal IGU membership, the IGU maintains an open door for continued engagement with colleagues in Russia..
+The 2022 Russian invasion of Ukraine led to BP CEO Bernard Looney's resignation as a trustee of the Society, and membership of Russia within the International Geographical Union (IGU) was suspended as of 7 March 2022, pending a formal decision on its membership at the next IGU General Assembly in July 2022.
+Nevertheless, while suspending Russia’s formal membership, the IGU maintains an open door for continued engagement with colleagues in Russia.

+In October 2023, an investigation by Current Time TV revealed that two people purporting to be employees of the RGS tried to recruit a Norwegian citizen as a spy.